loudringphone/sancbook/README.md

 #### Countries
 As the time of writing this README, the REST Countries is experiencing a down time.
 As a result, I need a backup solution.
 This gem is not as good as REST Countries in my opinion as it doesn't have all the information I need, but at least it could give me the alpha-2 code for each country.

+#### Ajax
+Instant messaging using Ajax.
+This is achieved by refreshing only a particular div instead of the whole page when there are new messages.

 <br /> <br />